Click here to watch a video on the first chapter of Genesis

 Secular sources often identify all accounts of the great Mesopotamian flood as mere "mythology," (the less rational of these even try to identify it both as "mythological" and as "a river flood").
 The ancient Sumerians themselves, however, made no distinction between the reality of their great flood and the rest of their history.
 The existing fragments of the story tell how Ziusudra was warned by one of the gods to build a boat to save the seed of all living things from the coming flood - and how he did just that.
 Ziusudra's story can be read in the "Eridu Genesis (left)," or in some later versions: Xisuthros, Khsisuthros, Atrahasis, or the Gilgamesh Epic."

-Even Bible-unfriendly sources agree that the sedimentary layer left by that flood was quite real.
+Returning to the subject at hand: Even Bible-unfriendly sources agree that the sedimentary layer left by that flood was quite real.
 It carbon dates to about 2900 BC and covered enough of the surrounding cities that the size of the flood is essentially observable scientific fact: It would literally have covered all of the "land" (earth) under the "sky" (heavens) - all the way to the visible horizon.
+In fact, in order to add over fifty miles to the separation between the Tigris and Euphrates rivers, the sediment-rearranging "puddle" would have needed to cover tens of thousands of square miles at a minimum.

 In my opinion, the most careful analysis of Noah's flood comes from secular writer Robert M. Best's book, Noah's Ark and the Ziusudra Epic (right).
 Even with what I consider to be a serious blind spot, this book helped me see my own blind spots and showed me ways, which I had completely missed, to approach the problems that Genesis presents.
 Among other useful information, Best's book contains English translations of all six of the flood accounts mentioned above (including the Genesis account).

 The flood was indeed a river flood; one that appears to have covered considerably more than ten thousand square miles.
-Genesis 7 contains a verifiable description of what an observer might have seen from the deck of that famous boat.
+Genesis 7 contains an accurate and verifiable description of what an observer might have seen from the deck of that famous boat.
 The flood was certainly not a myth!
 But neither was it what many misguided Bible scholars claim.
-The language of Genesis allows for a regional flood (the phone company would not have called it a "local" flood), even if those who try to interpret it without the knowledge of the historical context might claim otherwise.
+The language of Genesis allows for a regional flood (at the risk of making dating myself, back when I originally noticed this, "the phone company would not have called it a 'local' flood"), even if those who try to interpret it without the knowledge of the historical context might claim otherwise.

 The parts of modern Iraq which were occupied by the ancient Sumerians are extremely flat.
 The floodplain, surrounding the Tigris and the Euphrates rivers, covers over 50,000 square miles which slope toward the gulf at less than one foot per mile (details here).
 Drainage is extremely poor and flooding is quite common, even without large rainstorms during the summer river-level peek (when Noah's flood happened).
 Studying the picture of Eridu (above left) will provide a feeling for just how flat the area is.
 The horizon is a straight line.
 It is also apparent from studying photos of Southern Iraq (where at least part of the flood happened), that if the river rose by even a few tens of feet, the entire area would completely disappear under the water.